Skip to main content

 Using coverage in CI/CD

-# Evaluate a card and fail if coverage is below threshold
+# Evaluate a card and fail if any card action is unmapped (sub-100% coverage)

 mnemom card evaluate \